swapnil0109/swapnil0109.github.io/README.md

+## Introduction
+Hi, I am Swapnil Chavan, working as a Data Engineer in a leading financial services company in the USA.
+These are the list of the projects I have implemented during my journey towards a data scientist.
 ## 1. Predictive Analytics - Portugal Bank Marketing Campaigns
 This project involves the analysis of banking data, specifically the analysis of marketing campaign data provided by a Portuguese banking institution.
 The marketing campaigns were based on phone calls.
 Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be (or not) subscribed.
 In particular, the Portuguese Bank Marketing dataset contains 45211 rows and 16 columns which are a combination of numerical and categorical variables as well as one target variable, Subscription, which represents whether a client will subscribe to a term deposit (yes/no).
 ### Data Selection